henriquecastror/henriquecastror_md/content/post/2020-10-24 Global Index of Peace/index.md

 Apparently, the [**Institute for Economics & Peace**](https://www.economicsandpeace.org/) measures peace in almost all countries since 2014.

 Brazil is not doing well in this ranking.
-We are at position **126** in the 2020 report (See the report [here](https://www.economicsandpeace.org/wp-content/uploads/2020/08/GPI_2020_web.pdf) or [here](https://zenodo.org/record/4127329)).
+We are at position **126** in the 2020 report (see the report [here](https://www.economicsandpeace.org/wp-content/uploads/2020/08/GPI_2020_web.pdf) or [here](https://zenodo.org/record/4127329)).
 We lost three positions since 2019.

 The report suggests the problem of Brazil is not domestic nor international conflict.
 It is societal safety and security.
 I agree!